 I’ll admit that there have been times when I’ve told someone, “If you want my Mom to understand what you are saying, you are going to have talk louder and slower.”
 Sometimes that little bit of “coaching” works.
 Other times it doesn’t.

 There are some people who are the “angels.”
 They are “naturals.”
 Some people just make these types of communication adjustments without even thinking about it.
 They just know how to communicate clearly for seniors and those with communication challenges.

 These end up being the people that the senior citizens and students enjoy visiting with or being with the most.

 Think about it.
 Get their attention.
 Talk loud enough and slow enough to be understood.
 Use language they will understand.
 Make sure to remember visual supports.

 P.S.
 There’s one other behavior that really makes a difference.
-When Dad was sitting in a wheel chair or lying down in bed in the hospital, some people stood up next to him to talk to him.
+When Dad was sitting in a wheelchair, some people would stand next to him to talk to him.
 That means Dad could view their belly buttons or their knees, depending on the situation.

 The really good communication partners adjusted things so that they were talking face-to-face with Dad.
 That really improved their communication interactions.

 Students can have a similar experience.
 If they are much shorter than their communication partner or if the student is sitting and the partner is standing, there is an awkwardness that is fairly easy to fix.